evilcyber.com

 • RedditReddit

-For quite some time research cast a doubt on the benefits of vitamin supplementation.
-Now it looks like at best it won’t do anything, but at worst could shorten your life span.
+For quite some time research cast a doubt on the benefits of multivitamin supplementation.
+Now it looks like at best they won’t do anything, but at worst could shorten your life span.

-Already in 1996 researchers found that high amounts of vitamin A, the very vitamin often marketed as an “antioxidant” that supposedly protects you from them, may increase the risk of cancer and coronary disease.
+• Already in 1996 researchers found that high amounts of vitamin A, the very vitamin often marketed as an “antioxidant” supposed to protect you from them, may increase the risk of cancer and coronary disease.

 Antioxidants And Athletes

-For athletes, the recommendation in the last decades has been that antioxidants will help their performance through disposing the waste products generated by strenuous exercise, “free radicals”.
-Especially the “big 3″ antioxidants, vitamins A, C, and E, have been marketed as such by various supplement companies, who point at research like this 2005 study and others.
+For athletes, the recommendation in the last decades was that antioxidants will help their performance through disposing the waste products generated by strenuous exercise, “free radicals”.
+Especially the “big 3” antioxidants, vitamins A, C, and E, have been marketed as such by various supplement companies, who point at research like this 2005 study.

 Bottle of antixoidant tea